Revenue from the public

 - Revenue from the sale of food and beverages at your event.

-- Organizing a raffle or contest.
+- Organizing a raffle or a contest.

 - Participation in activities during your event.

-- Contributions for restrooms and checkroom.
+- Donations for the restrooms and the coat check.

 - Offering special VIP packages.